 What are we looking for?

-We screened Standard & Poor’s 500 stocks focusing on the following criteria:
+We screened Canadian financials focusing on the following criteria:

-For informational purposes, we have also included the P/E ratio, three-year median P/E ratio, one-year price return, market capitalization and dividend yield.
-Please note that some ratios may be reported as of end of the previous quarter.
+For informational purposes, we have also included five-year annualized earnings a share growth, four-year annualized dividend growth, one-year dividend growth, return on capital, beta, price-to-earnings and price-to-book ratios, dividend yield and one-year price return.
+Please note that some ratios may be shown as of end of previous quarter.

 More about Inovestor